 |Average household income:||$51,029|

-Davenport is the third-largest city in Iowa and the largest on the Mississippi River brave enough to have no permanent floodwall or levees.
+Davenport is the third-largest city in Iowa and the largest on the Mississippi River, and it’s brave enough to have no permanent floodwall or levees.
 Ostensibly, that’s because the city has over 50 parks that benefit from open access to the water.
 Davenport has strong German cultural influences and is also notable as the largest of the Quad Cities.

-As we learned from Des Moines, though, large populations mean lots of crime.
-Specifically, aggravated assaults and rapes have been a big problem here in recent years.
+As we learned from Des Moines, large populations can lead to more crime.
+Specifically, aggravated assaults and rapes have been a big problem recently.
 Property crimes like theft are an issue, too, with a 1-in-24 chance of becoming a property crime victim.